anjlab/redmine_inline_note_images_plugin/README.md

 Redmine Inline Note Images plugin
 =======================

-This plugin lets you preview images attached to issue notes
+This plugin lets you preview images attached to issue notes.
+By default redmine shows previews for the images attached in issue notes only in issue header.
+If you have an issue with many notes and attachments it becames hard to navigate between notes and header and back again if you just want to see attached image.
+This plugin will show image previews right inside a note.

 Screenshot
 -----------